 A comparative negligence claim can be difficult to handle alone.
 Often times, comparative negligence claims involve investigating all factors in the car accident, including weather conditions, road hazards, other drivers, other vehicles, witness statements, and police records.

 An experienced car accident lawyer will be able to assist you with your comparative negligence car accident claim and be sure that no fact is omitted.
-The car accident lawyers at the Law Offices of Michael A. DeMayo, L.L.P. ® are experienced in all aspects of car accidents and car accident claims.
+The car accident lawyers at DeMayo Law Offices, L.L.P. ® are experienced in all aspects of car accidents and car accident claims.